Guide to information through model Publication Scheme

 Most information listed in our Guide to Information is available on our website.
 In many cases a link within Section 8: Categories of Information will direct you to the relevant page or document.
 Where no such link is present, you can use our website's 'Search' facility.

-If you are still having trouble finding any document listed under our scheme, then please call Frank Lopez or Ann Jones, Heritage and Information Governance, 0131 451 3274/3218 for further assistance.
+If you are still having trouble finding any document listed under our scheme, then please call Ann Jones, Information Governance, 0131 451 3274/3219 for further assistance.

 If the information you seek is listed in our Guide to Information but is not published on our website, we can send it to you by email, wherever possible.
 When requesting information from us, please provide a telephone number so that we can telephone you to clarify details, if necessary.
 You can contact us by email on firstname.lastname@example.org

 Information can also be requested from us over the telephone.
-Please call Mr Frank Lopez or Ms Ann Jones, Heritage and Information Governance, 0131 451 3274/3218 to request information available under this scheme.
+Please call Ms Ann Jones, Information Governance, 0131 451 3274/3219 to request information available under this scheme.

 All information under the scheme will normally be available in paper copy form.
 Please address your request to: